 docker pull klokantech/tileserver-gl

-Now download the vector tiles MBTiles file from the OpenMapTiles Downloads and save it in the actual directory.
+Now download the vector tiles in form of MBTiles file from the OpenMapTiles Downloads and save it in your current directory.

 curl -o zurich_switzerland.mbtiles https://[ADDRESS-YOU-GET-IN-DOWNLOADS]